naumanasgharr/Company-Invoice-Generator/README.md

 - Store Product Data.
 (Add Article)
 - Store Customer Article Numbers.
 (Add Article No)
 - Generate Invoice using customer ID and Customer Article Numbers.
 The Article data for each article number is fetched accordingly from the database.
-**Make sure the Customer Article Numbers used have been stored for the same Customer.
+- **Make sure the Customer Article Numbers used have been stored for the same Customer.
 Invoice will not be generated if:**
-*- Customer ID is wrong*
+- *Customer ID is wrong*
-*- Customer Article Numbers are wrong*
+- *Customer Article Numbers are wrong*

 # Running the Application
 Clone the repo and make sure you have Node.js installed on your machine.
 Use *npm i* to install the necessary modules.
 Use *node index.js* to run the application on your localhost server.